The Day He Arrives

 2011, directed by Hong Sang-soo

 Hong Sang-soo’s movies are often set in the bohemian world of independent cinema, with characters who are movie directors, actors, writers, and film students.
 He claims this is natural to him because that’s the world he knows best, but as always we should not take a director at his word.
 At least in The Day He Arrives there’s more to it, because the movie is about the thought processes of a filmmaker.
 The protagonist Yoo Seong-jun is a lapsed film director, and if we put the pieces together we should deduce that his films were not very good.
-More importantly, we can understand exactly why he and so many real-life filmmakers fail.
+More importantly, we can understand exactly where he and so many real-life filmmakers go wrong.

-There are enough irregularities in The Day He Arrives to make the movie a challenge, inviting us to put its pieces together.
-For one thing there are numerous unnatural repetitions.
-Three times the characters visit the Novel bar, each time introduced in voice-over as if it’s something new.
+Our challenge is to make sense of the film’s enigmas, including its strange repetitions.
+Three times the characters visit the Novel bar, each time introduced in voice-over as if it’s a new location.
 Seong-jun crosses paths thrice with the same actress, and the last time she happens to be scouting locations with the comical trio of film students Seong-jun had met on the first day.
-That may be a believable coincidence, but it’s beyond uncanny that Seong-jun’s ex-girlfriend Kyung-jin and bar manager Ye-jeon look exactly alike.
+That coincidence may be believable, but it’s uncanny that Seong-jun’s ex-girlfriend Kyung-jin and bar manager Ye-jeon look exactly alike.
 The most telling repetition is in the finale when Seong-jun retraces his footsteps from the opening shot and calls his friend Young-ho as if he’s only just arriving again in Seoul.

-This last repetition frames the story, and it gives us a framework for making sense of all the strange coincidences and contradictions.
-The English-language title is also a good clue.
-Although the action is divided among five days, the only moments of reality we get to see are on the first day when Seong-jun arrives in Seoul.
-Everything else occurs in his creative filmmaker’s imagination while waiting for Young-ho, as he sketches a mental story of how his visit might unfold.
+Those two variations of this phone call bracket the story, giving us a framework for solving all the coincidences and contradictions.
+The action in The Day He Arrives is divided among five days, but it’s this first day, the day he arrives in Seoul, that grounds the story in reality.
+Everything else occurs in Seong-jun’s creative filmmaker’s imagination while he waits for Young-ho, as he sketches a mental story of how his visit might unfold.

-Finally, after Seong-jun has laid bare his anti-social personality and his poverty of imagination via his imagined encounters over the following days, The Day He Arrives brings us back where it started.
-Seong-jun comes down the same sidewalk where we first saw him.
-This time however he is not yet holding his phone.
-At the intersection he turns right instead of crossing the street to the left, and when he calls Young-ho this time, instead of finding Young-ho’s phone turned off, Young-ho answers to say he doesn’t have time to meet just now.
-Apparently we are seeing a different version of Day One, i.e. what happens if only Seong-jun dials his friend a few seconds later.
-The idea of alternate directions is suggested in the opening image, a road sign near the same intersection in the Bukchon neighborhood with arrows pointing in three directions, and it’s further indicated in the movie’s Korean title In the Direction of Bukchon.
-Here the viewer must make a choice.
-Are the last seven minutes merely a different possible outcome?
-Or do they shed insight on the story we’ve been given so far, showing the reality behind the fantasy?
-Everything that follows indicates the latter.
+Finally, after Seong-jun has laid bare his anti-social personality and his poverty of imagination in his projected future encounters, The Day He Arrives brings us back where it started.
+Seong-jun comes down the same sidewalk where we first saw him – only this time he is not yet holding his phone.
+At the intersection he turns right instead of crossing the street to the left, and now, when he calls his best friend, Young-ho actually answers to say he doesn’t have time to meet just now.
+Apparently we are seeing a different version of Day One, i.e. what happens if only Seong-jun were to dial his friend a few seconds later.
+The opening image bolsters this hypothesis with three arrows on a road sign indicating alternate directions, and the movie’s Korean title In the Direction of Bukchon reinforces it.
+The last seven minutes present the viewer with a choice.
+Are they merely a possible different outcome?
+Or do they shed insight on the story, showing the reality behind the fantasy?
+The events after the phone call indicate the latter.

 True to his character, Seong-jun initially rejects the woman, saying he doesn’t like having his picture taken.
 What follows is a rather momentous turning point.
 Now that he’s tasted rejection himself, he suddenly changes his mind and accepts her proposition.
 He poses for her, and his stunned expression hints at a new self-awareness, the terrible realization that by rejecting everyone he has been missing out on life.
 The last shot is about as close as the movie gets to a close-up, and the effect is like the sole close-up of Charlie Chaplin that concludes City Lights, conveying a sense of dawning realization.

-Seong-jun’s greatest fault, in life and presumably in his filmmaking, is shutting out life as it comes to him.
-A movie needs to let its characters breathe, treating them as human beings rather than means to an end or projections of the author’s self-interest.
+Seong-jun’s fault, in life and presumably in his filmmaking, is shutting out life as it comes to him.
+A movie needs to let its characters breathe, treating them as human beings rather than as means to an end or projections of the author’s self-interest.
 As Seong-jun looks through the falling snow at the woman’s camera, it’s encouraging to suppose that he’s finally opening himself to the abundant life around him, and that he has begun to see the way to making better movies.

 CONNECTIONS: